Best Low Spin Golf Balls

 The dimples on a golf ball create lift and let the golf ball fly during crosswinds and headwinds.
 Dimples reduce the drag force across the golf ball and create a much longer carry.
 A perfectly smooth golf ball, when struck with a driver, may only carry 135 yards while the same impact can result in over 275 yards with a dimpled golf ball.
 Golf ball manufacturers meticulously create dimple patterns that give golfers the best chance of hitting longer, straighter golf shots.

 How Many Dimples are on a Golf Ball?

 The exact dimple number is not regulated as tightly as the size and weight of the golf ball.
-Most golf balls have dimple numbers between 300 and 400.
+Most golf balls have dimple design between 300 and 400.
 These dimples are uniform size but may vary slightly across golf ball models.

 What Do the Numbers on Golf Balls Mean?

 Golf balls are manufactured with numbers on them for a variety of purposes.
 Most commonly, the number on a golf ball serves as identification once that ball is in play.
 Along with markings made by the player, the number is a great way to know which golf ball is yours.
 Two-digit and three-digit numbers are also used as an advertisement for the golf ball research by companies and may boast compression rates or the number of dimples.
 Players also have the ability to mark and stamp their own designs on a ball using specialize marking tools.

-One-digit numbered golf balls are the most common number markings on golf balls.
+One-digit numbered balls are the most common number markings on golf balls.
 Golf balls off-the-rack are sold in low-number and high-number options.
 Low number golf balls come with digits 1 through 4 and high numbered balls typically are marked 5 through 8.

 Two-digit numbers on golf balls can indicate the compression factor of the ball.
-Higher compression factors range between 30 and 90 most often.
 Other two-digit numbers can be used to commemorate company milestones or anniversaries.
-Players often choose to customize their golf balls with two-digit numbers reflecting birthdays, weddings, or individual wins.
+Players often choose to customize their balls with two-digit numbers reflecting birthdays, weddings, or individual wins.